itzKSR/Beginner-Projects/README.md

-# Some Basic Projects For Learning Myself
+# Some Basic Projects For Self-Learning

 Contents (will be updated everytime something new comes):